WCRP-CMIP/cmipcite/README.md

 ### As a library

-If you want to use CMIP Cite as a library, for example you want to use it as a dependency in another package/application that you're building, then we recommend installing the package with the commands below.
+If you want to use cmipcite as a library, for example you want to use it as a dependency in another package/application that you're building, then we recommend installing the package with the commands below.